saidvandeklundert/notes/C/extend_python/README.md

 The Python API is usable from C and C++.
 It is a maintained feature of Python and it is documented [here](https://docs.python.org/3/c-api/index.html).
 In case you want to have your C extensions added to Python, it is worth noting that you have to following [PEP 7](https://www.python.org/dev/peps/pep-0007/).
 It might also be worth knowing this PEP exists as helps clarify the formatting and style of the existing C code.

 Interestingly enough, CPython also leverages this very same API.
-THough, it is not for the faint of heart, you can check out the source code for the builtins for instance right [here](https://github.com/python/cpython/blob/main/Python/bltinmodule.c).
+It is not for the faint of heart, but if you want to, you can check out the source code for the builtins for instance right [here](https://github.com/python/cpython/blob/main/Python/bltinmodule.c).
 This is a whopping 3.000 lines of code at the time of writing.
 The next example I will walk through next is a little lighter.
 It does however follow a similar flow.

 # Python API example